Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 Goderich is a beautiful small town that's built on a hub model, with all of its streets radiating outward from its downtown core.
 You can also easily walk to one of the area's three beaches, which are located on Lake Huron.
 If you want to travel a bit further, you can also visit Sauble Beach and Grand Bend.

-Goderich also has various historical buildings, which include CPR Station, the Huron County Museum, and the Huron Historic Gaol
+Goderich also has various historical buildings, which include the CPR Station, the Huron County Museum, and the Huron Historic Gaol.

 6. Hudson, Quebec — Small Town

 The town of Hudson is situated around 35 miles west of Montreal.
 It's mainly inhabited by immigrants from the U.S., Scotland, Ireland, and England, and it's surrounded by farms and forests.
-You should know that Quebec is Canada’s only primarily French-speaking province.
-Most citizens are bilingual, but this is still something to keep in mind before moving there.
+If you’re a fluent French speaker, retiring in Canada’s only primarily French-speaking province may be the right choice for you.
+Most citizens are bilingual, but you’ll still get to show off your skills.

 Hudson also hosts a variety of festivals throughout the year, like the Shiverfest, the St. Patrick's Parade, and the Hudson Music Festival.